Berlin air show to give glimpse of delayed airport

 That has turned the spotlight on Airbus and Boeing's ability to deliver on a record backlog of orders, and on whether any of these might be delayed or cancelled.

 "If you look at ... some of the names of ordering companies, you have to wonder whether they have the financing to pay for all these planes.
 It just doesn't seem credible, and I believe that some of that order backlog will most certainly drop out," KPMG aerospace expert James Stamp told Reuters.

 Tom Enders, the chief executive of Airbus's parent company EADS EAD.PA, told journalists on Monday that airlines in Europe were under "immense pressure," though he remained upbeat about demand from Asia and the Middle East.

 Boeing and Airbus have orders for over 8,000 aircraft, enough to keep them busy for the next six years even without any new deals, and analysts predict the industry must increase annual output volume by 45 percent by 2015 - a huge challenge.

 PAST AND FUTURE

-Originally Berlin-Brandenburg Airport was due to open in 2011 but the opening has been delayed three times already.
+The newly-built ILA site is adjacent to Berlin-Brandenburg Airport, which was originally due to open in 2011 but the opening has been delayed three times already.